How to Make Oatmeal

 What kind of oats should I use to make oatmeal?

 Learning how to make oatmeal is an important kitchen basic that I cannot recommend enough.
 Luckily, it is also one of the easiest meals to learn as well.
-All it takes if a bit of patience and some creativity.
-There are many types of oats you can use: steel cut, rolled, and old fashioned are the most common.
-In this recipe we are making oatmeal with old-fashioned oats.
+All it takes is a bit of patience and some creativity.
+There are many types of oats you can use: steel cut, rolled, and old-fashioned are the most common.
+In this recipe, we are making oatmeal with old-fashioned oats.

-I use old fashioned oats because they are less processed than rolled oats, but cook more quickly than steel cut oats which are the least processed and take up to 30 minutes to make.
-Instead, old fashioned oats take about 5 minutes to make and have a bit more texture to them after being cooked while still being just as creamy as the boxed instant oats you grew up with.
+I use old-fashioned oats because they are less processed than rolled oats but cook more quickly than steel-cut oats, which are the least processed but take up to 30 minutes to make.
+Instead, old-fashioned oats take about 5 minutes to make and have a bit more texture to them after being cooked while still being just as creamy as the boxed instant oats you grew up with.

 how to cook oatmeal